VowpalWabbit/coba/docs/source/environments_101.rst

     #Create a simulation from covertype https://www.openml.org/d/180 by direct instantiation
     env = [ OpenmlSimulation(180) ]

-Often times Openml datasets will be larger than we want.
+Often Openml datasets will be larger than we want.
 In order to deal with this OpenmlSimulations can be told how many interactions to take when creating the simulation.
 When the take parameter is provided a reservoir sampler will be used to reduce to the given number of examples.
 We may also want to create multiple openml simulations at once to see how a Learner performs in general.
-Both of these use-cases are demonstrated below.
+Both use-cases are demonstrated below.

 .. code-block:: python